 tacking before machining.

 All skirt sections joined.
-Top of lace
+Top of lace strips are

-to avoid bulky seams.
+around inserts to avoid bulky seams.

 Hand gather between pins, after positioning